 - Wind doesn't always blow consistently, and turbines typically operate at only around 30 percent capacity.
 If the weather is not in your favor, you may end up without electricity (or at least you'll have to rely on the utility company).

-- The payback period for a residential or business wind turbine system ranges anywhere from six to 30 years.
+- The payback period for a residential or business wind turbine system ranges anywhere from five to eight months.

 - Severe storms or extremely high winds might cause damage to your wind turbine, especially when they are struck by lightning.

 - The blades of wind turbines can sometimes be dangerous to wildlife, particularly birds.

 - Although the noise level of a wind turbine is considered relatively low, some say the noise is causing health problems.

 - Some people believe that wind turbines are unattractive, so your neighbors may complain.